yikaiw/NRL-implement/README.md

 ```
 python LRclassifier.py --method DeepWalk
 ```
-Here the method can be replaced by LINE and node2vec.
+where DeepWalk can be replaced by LINE and node2vec.

 For GraphGAN: